carpentries-incubator/python-text-analysis/_episodes/08-wordEmbed_word2vec-algorithm.md

 ### Extracting Word Embeddings From the Model
 With a model trained to predict context words, how can we extract the model's learned features as word embeddings?
 For this, we need a set of model weights associated with each word fed into the model.
 We can achieve this property by:
 1. Converting each input word into a one-hot encoded vector representation.
-The vector length will be equal to the size of the vocabularly contained in the training data.
+The vector dimensionality will be equal to the size of the vocabularly contained in the training data.
 2. Connecting each element of the one-hot encoded vector to each node/neuron in the subsequent hidden layer of neurons

 These steps can be visualized in the Word2Vec model diagram shown below, with Sigmas representing individual neurons and their ability to integrate input from previous layers.